abaghyangor/power-outage-risk/README.md

 TVD is the natural choice here since we are comparing two categorical distributions (cause category across seasons), and a 0.03 significance level gives us a slightly stricter threshold than the standard 0.05, reducing the chance of falsely concluding that season affects cause category when it does not.

 I ran 10,000 permutations and obtained an observed TVD of 0.1493 with p=0.0000.
-Since p < 0.03, we reject the null hypothesis — cause category distributions differ significantly between summer and non-summer outages, suggesting season is a meaningful factor in what drives power outages.
+Since p < 0.03, we reject the null hypothesis — cause category distributions differ noticably between summer and non-summer outages, suggesting season is a meaningful factor in what drives power outages.

 ### Distribution of TVD under Null Hypothesis